SamFu1113/Cracking-the-coding-interview/II.Behind_the_Scenes.md

 Once your interviewers have submitted their feedback, they will meet and discuss.
 They will be the ones making the hiring decisions.

 While Amazon's recruiters are generally very good at following up with candidates, there are occasional delays.
-If you have not received an email from Amazon within a week,we suggest you send a friendly email with an inquiry.
+If you have not received an email from Amazon within a week, we suggest you send a friendly email with an inquiry.

 #### 必要的准备：